haimbilia/BuyHub/readme.txt

     => 064810 - Affiliate Dashboard >> UI issue on the payment info page on the Affiliate dashboard => 064785 - Less count of downloadable attachments when the file title's name is same => 064780 - "Something went wrong, please try it later' is coming when the user clicks on the pay button at the buyer's end
+    => 064764 - 'Zero' quantity is coming when the product is out of stock under the cart section at buyer's end

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last